 This was one of the first classics I chose to read on my own (without being assigned to it), and its combination of romance and intrigue and a long-locked-up secret made this one a surprising page-turner.
 Plus, it’s WAAAAY more accessible than many classics, so if it’s one of your first forays into 19th century British literature, it’s a great place to start.

 This was the first novel I read by Atwood, and I fell head over heels for her gorgeous prose and brain-searing imagery.
 Honestly, her books are less about plot for me than they are about her play on words, but this particular choice did things with plot I’ve never experienced with any other author before.
-Even though you might loathe the ending (as did my husband), you should at least be able to appreciate the literary risk that she took with the ending of this dystopian novel.
+Even though you might loathe the ending (as did my husband), you should at least be able to appreciate the literary risk that she took at the conclusion of this dystopian novel.

 Haunting and disturbing but curiously addictive, Sylvia Plath has made many an English major swoon over her poetic journeys into the more disturbing parts of the psyche, and her one full-length novel is enough to make you appreciate the light she helped shed on all the twisted and multifaceted workings of mental illness.
 It was this book that made me buy almost every word written by Plath and devour them my freshman and sophomore years of college.